protolambda/rayonism/index.md

 #### L2 Help

-On the very very bleeding edge we are re-engineering Optimism to utilize shard data-availability, as a stretch-goal when/if we get some form of Sharding done.
+On the very very bleeding edge we are experimenting with L2 rollups to utilize shard data-availability, as a stretch-goal when/if we get some form of Sharding done.

+There is an idea to re-engineer the Optimism data-transport-layer repo to pull shard data instead of event logs, along with other tweaks, which may enable a (probably post-hackathon) Optimism deployment.

-If you are familiar with Optimistic Rollups, reach out and we can prepare updated Optimism specs for a (probably post-hackathon) L2 deployment.
+If you are a L2 dev with rollup or other relevant experience, please reach out and we can see when/how your preferred L2 can start using testnet shard data!

 ### Who is participating?